There are many things I take into consideration when buying a broodmare and I often spend months doing research before making a purchase.

 The perfect mare for me looks something like this:

 This mare will be the engine and the factory so plenty of room is a must.
-A powerful hindquarter is important on a yearling at the sales so the mare has to have a big hindquarter that you’ll feel confident she’ll pass on to her progeny.
+A powerful hindquarter is important on a yearling at the sales, so the mare must have a big hindquarter that you’ll feel confident she’ll pass on to her progeny.

 I like a mare that moves well and has a good stride in the walk.
 I think the walk is something that’s inherently passed on through their progeny so physically that’s what I’m looking for.
 A great walk is also a huge asset in the yearling sale ring.